fmalina/revisions-blocl/activism/whole.md

 best way of achieving our health goals, when they are just the best way of achieving greater profit.

-But the profit motive doesn’t just limit researchers’ ability to do rigorous science through industry’s funding priorities; it also leads to serious negative consequences, such as industry’s push to translate questionable research findings into profit as quickly as possible.
+But the profit motive doesn't just limit researchers’ ability to do rigorous science through industry’s funding priorities; it also leads to serious negative consequences, such as industry’s push to translate questionable research findings into profit as quickly as possible.